 Hand luggage only bags

 One small carry-on suitcase.
-Mine was similar to this one, by Antler.
+Mine was similar to [amazon text=this one&asin=B00BLIYTW0], by Antler.

 Day pack rucksack for hiking purposes (you can swap for a larger bag or handbag for non-active holidays) and which needed to fit in the carry-on suitcase

 1 large bin liner (good to sit on for impromptu hiking picnics, can be a makeshift kagool in case of a downpour)

 Small purse/wallet with Euros and credit card, passport, European health card, travel insurance policy number and phone number, drivers licence

 What to leave at home – but which you could take when not travelling hand luggage only

 Swiss army knife, razor – these aren’t allowed by security when travelling hand luggage only

 Camera battery charger, microfibre travel towel, light waterproof kagool – to save space

 Hair straighteners – I figured no-one up a mountain in Gran Canaria was really going to care if I was having a bad hair day